 The Great Storm

-At one time over 400 people lived on Easdale until one terrible night in 1881 when a storm and a high tide sent water over the island.
+One terrible night in 1881 a storm and a high tide sent water over the island.
 Livestock was washed away, gardens destroyed, 40 boats lost and the quarries filled with water.
-All the mining machinery and the workmen's tools had been in the pits and were now underwater.
-Mining stopped and the islanders were destitute.
+All the machinery and the workmen's tools had been in the pits and were now underwater.
+Quarrying stopped and the islanders were destitute.

 The workers cottages were built of slate.
 You can see one below.
-The ships that came to take away the slates carried soil as ballast.
-This was spread on the island to create gardens where vegetables could be grown to supplement their oats and fish diet.
+The ships that came to take away the slates brought soil in as ballast.
+This was spread on the island to create gardens where vegetables could be grown to supplement the islanders oats and fish diet.

 Some mining continued after the great storm, particularly on the other islands.
 The photograph below shows some of the slate miners from that period.